raehahbukhari-rgb/Global-Political-Events-and-Bitcoin-Dominance/README.md

 ### How to Run the Project

--Install the required Python packages:
+1. Install the required Python packages:

    ```bash
    pip install -r requirements.txt